MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-on-object.md

 The utils exports CSS classes and attributes making it easier for the visual to define and maintain subselections.

+> [!NOTE]
-Note: please use version 6.0.1 or higher of the utils.
+> This API works with version 6.0.1 or higher of the utils.

 To define subselectable elements, we also need to add a class to each desired element.